MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 ### Leading and trailing spaces

 The Power BI engine automatically trims any trailing spaces that follow text data, but doesn't remove leading spaces that precede the data.
 When you work with data that contains leading or trailing spaces, you should use the [Text.Trim](/powerquery-m/text-trim) function to remove spaces at the beginning or end of the text to avoid confusion.
-If you don't remove leading or trailing spaces, you might fail to create a relationship because duplicate values are detected, or visuals might return unexpected results.
+If you don't remove leading or trailing spaces, a relationship might fail to create because of duplicate values, or visuals might return unexpected results.

 The following example shows data about customers: a **Name** column that contains the name of the customer and an **Index** column that's unique for each entry.
 The customer name repeats four times, but each time with different combinations of leading and trailing spaces.
 These variations can occur with manual data entry over time.
 The names appear within quotes for clarity.